-Access to records over 20 years of age and any transferred archives is covered in the NSW State Records Access Directions (State Records website: www.records.nsw.gov.au).
+Access to records over 20 years old and any transferred archives are subject to NSW State

+Records Access Directions (State Records website: www.records.nsw.gov.au).

-There are a range of processes associated with implementing appraisal decisions.
-These include the retention, deletion or destruction of records in or from recordkeeping systems.
-They may also include the migration or transmission of records between recordkeeping systems, and the transfer of custody or ownership of records - Australian Standard AS 4390 Part 1 Clause 4.9.
+There is a range of processes associated with implementing collection appraisal and management decisions.
+They include the retention, deletion or destruction of records in or from specified recordkeeping systems.
+They may also include the migration or transmission of records between recordkeeping systems, and the transfer of custody or ownership of records to other institutions - see Australian Standard AS 4390 Part 1 Clause 4.9.

-Major business system classification groups for organising records include:
+Major business system classification groups for organising records feature: